mariliafranco/financial-api/README.md

 ## Deployment

-This project is configured for deployment on Vercel.
-Ensure that your project is connected to your GitHub repository.
+This project is configured for deployment on Vercel, which calls for your project to be connected to your GitHub repository.

 1. **Push your code to GitHub:**